NathanNOSudo/readme-template-for-projects/README.md

 # <h2 align="center">[![forthebadge](https://forthebadge.com/images/badges/powered-by-coders-sweat.svg)](https://forthebadge.com)
 # <h2 align="center">[![Package Control total downloads](https://img.shields.io/packagecontrol/dt/SwitchDictionary.svg)](https://packagecontrol.io/packages/SwitchDictionary)
 # <p align="center">A Template For Quick and Awesome README's.
 Give your project the README it deserves!
-This repo is to show what a detailed README should include.
+This repo is built to be an example of what a detailed README should include.
+The best part is you can use it over and over again, reducing the tedious and time consuming task of rewriting a README for every project.
 This README is written and styled in Markdown.
 You can edit this either in the browser or your code editor.
 VScode does have a Markdown extension which will show you the syntax highlighting.</p>

 <!--